pvti/CORING/README.md

   </details>

-# Reproducibility and further developpement
+# Reproducibility and further development
 1. To reproduce results, you may run prepared scripts.
 - For CIFAR-10, the rank will be calculated during the pruning process.
-- For Resnet50/ImageNet, first generate the rank by this:
+- For Resnet50/ImageNet, first, generate the rank by this:
     ```
     sh main/scripts/generate_rank_resnet50.sh
     ```